U Share Founder / KUROFUNE Design Holdings Inc.

 Masa：Increasing the number of highly skilled foreign workers settling down in Japan through residences.
 Increasing the number of Japanese students who think it’s only natural to go abroad for self-updating.
 We act based on our firm beliefs that these solutions will lead to true globalization.

-Taito：True globalization requires not only superficial skills such as speaking English, but also the ability to truly connect with people of completely different origins and cultures.
+Taito：True globalization requires not only superficial skills such as speaking English, but also the ability to connect with people of completely different origins and cultures.
 Language is merely a tool.
-Let’s sleep and eat together and thoroughly understand each other’s different ways of thinking.
+Sleeping, eating together and thoroughly understand each other’s different ways of thinking.
 I wish to create a place where people can have such an experience.

 A true global leader understands and respects diversity.